The 7 Best Plant Humidifiers For Your Indoor Plants

 Humidifiers are made for humans and not plants, so there are a few features that aren’t perfectly calibrated for our indoor plants.
 That said, here’s what you should look for when it comes to picking the right humidifier for plants:

 - Run Time – At least 12 hours of run time and ideally over 24 hours.
 You don’t want to have to refill it constantly.

 - Simple Design – You’ll be using your humidifier more than most, so it must be easy to maintain and take apart.

 - Small and Attractive – These aren’t necessary features, but I personally like looking at well-designed and compact humidifiers!

 These rules go out the window if you are trying to increase the humidity in a larger space like a greenhouse.
 You should probably go with misters or foggers to humidify a space of that scale.

 How to Best Use Your Humidifier

-- A high-quality humidifier (reviewed below)
+- A high-quality humidifier for plants (reviewed below)